-Dr. Bryant has worked as a psychologist for over 37 years in a wide variety of clinical settings, to include non-profit, government, higher education and private sectors.
-In these settings he has provided individual and group therapy, crisis intervention and psychological assessment services.
+Dr. Bryant has worked as a psychologist for longer than 37 years.
+He has worked in a wide variety of clinical settings, to include non-profit, government, higher education and private sectors.
+In these settings, Dr. Bryant has provided individual and group therapy, crisis intervention and psychological assessment services.
 He has an extensive background in forensic psychology and the supervision of psychological professionals working in forensic settings.

 In fact, Dr. Bryant retired from the Federal Bureau of Prisons (FBOP) after 22 years of service.
 He started his career in corrections at the United States Penitentiary (USP), Lewisburg, Pennsylvania as a Staff Psychologist and was subsequently promoted to Chief Psychologist at two institutions, Metropolitan Detention Center (MDC), Brooklyn, New York and USP Lewisburg.

-In those positions he provided assessment, individual and group therapy, crisis intervention and substance abuse treatment services.
+Dr. Bryant had many roles during his tenure with the Bureau of Prisons.
+He provided assessments, individual and group therapy, crisis intervention and substance abuse treatment services.
 He then served as the Northeast Regional Psychology Services Administrator for 17 years.
-In this position he supervised over 200 mental health professionals, including doctoral level psychologists and master level therapists, providing psychological and drug treatment, including the Residential Drug Treatment Program (RDAP) services, in 18 federal prisons.
+In this position he supervised more than 200 mental health professionals, including doctoral level psychologists and master level therapists, providing psychological and drug treatment, including the Residential Drug Treatment Program (RDAP) services, in 18 federal prisons.

 In his final two years with the FBOP, Dr. Bryant was an Associate Warden and Acting Warden at the Metropolitan Detention Center in Brooklyn, New York.
 Upon retiring, he served on the New York City Board of Correction, a poly advisory group to the New York City Department of Corrections, from January 2016 to February 2018.